Mathématique: Chapter 5

 “Musical,” Jackson mouthed the word without speaking it aloud.

 “I know.”
-Jackson shifted his gaze from nothingness and met Rush’s eyes.
+Jackson met Rush’s eyes.
 “And I’m sorry.
-I’m working on it.
-In the meantime, I know that—that Colonel Telford has been pushing you very hard to solve this.”
+I’m working on that.
+In the meantime, I know Colonel Telford has been pushing you very hard to solve this.”

 Rush looked away.
 “Not true.”

 “Yes,” Jackson said darkly.
 “True.
-But this can wait.
-If you need some personal time, or if you—”
+Solving the cyphers can wait.
+Take a break.
+Take some personal time.”

-“Their gates,” Rush said, an edge in his voice, “do not contain the cyphers.”
+“Their gates,” Rush said, an edge in his voice, “don’t contain the cyphers.”

 Rush said nothing.